Blue/Green & Canary

 • Pros: Lowest risk.
 Real user testing.

-Interactive Visualizer: Deployment Simulator
+Interactive Visualizer: Canary Deployment Console

 You are the Release Engineer.
 Deploy v2 to production.
 Careful! v2 might have bugs.